Xamarsia/sellify/services/admin-frontend/README.md

 ## Description

-Admin Frontend project is a UI of [sellify](https://github.com/Xamarsia/spsp-deployment) project.
+Admin Frontend project is a web-based UI of [sellify](https://github.com/Xamarsia/spsp-deployment) project.

-This application is web-based and built to be compatible with various devices.

 Prototype of the application is designed in Figma (see [UI Prototype](#ui-prototype)).